camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 #### Select process definitions

-Every report relates to one or multiple process definitions, versions and tenants.
+Every report relates to one or multiple process definitions, versions, and tenants.
 You must choose at least one process definition you want to create a report for.

 To add a process definition to the report, click **Add** at the top of the **Data Source** section of the report control panel.
 This opens a dialog showing all process definitions you can use in the report.
 You can select up to 10 definitions to add to the report.
 If there are many process definitions, you can use the input field to search for the definition you are looking for.

 ![Process definition selection in the report builder in Camunda Optimize](./img/report-processDefinitionSelection.png)

 For every added process definition, you can set a display name and a specific version or version range.
-To do so, click on the edit button in the process definition card.
+To do so, click the **Edit** button in the process definition card.
 There are also buttons to remove the definition from the report or add a copy of the definition.

-When editing a process definition, using the version dropdown you can choose between all versions, the latest version or a specific set of versions.
+When editing a process definition, using the version dropdown, you can choose between all versions, the latest version, or a specific set of versions.

 ![Process Version selection in the report builder in Camunda Optimize](./img/report-versionSelection.png)